chenzhr23/RpsiFinder/README.md

   - [Ψ-site target prediction](#Ψ-site-target-prediction)

 ### pre-installation
 RpsiFinder R package is a R API mostly for psiFinder, psiAnnotator, and psiACAscan (also include bedtools utilization for some functions). psiFinder/psiAnnotator/psiACAscan are C programs and predominantly used in unix-based operating systems.
-Therefore, for the usability of RpsiFinder, we recommend install RpsiFinder R package in WSL2 (WSL2 installation guide: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/).
+Therefore, for the usability of RpsiFinder, we recommend install RpsiFinder R package in WSL2 (WSL2 installation guide: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) or unix-based system.

 ### test data
 Test data can be downloaded from https://mega.nz/fm/public-links/YGVghDRA.